-As a result, he now has vascular dementia.
+As a result of his strokes, he now has vascular dementia.
 But even though he doesn’t always know what day it is, he can still read his theology books with understanding.
 The brain is so complex, isn’t it?

-“How are we going to survive this chapter of our story?
+How are we going to find hope to survive this chapter of our story?

 Here are some ways I am offering you encouragement…